d3nd3/dota-report-timestamps/README.md

 #### Match History
 - **Fetch Matches**: Enter a Steam ID and limit to fetch recent matches from Stratz
-- **Download Replays**: Click "Download" on any match to automatically download the replay file
+- **Auto Download**: Newly found matches are automatically queued for download (one at a time) as soon as the list loads
-- **Batch Download**: Use "Download All New" to download all matches that aren't already in your local directory
+- **Progress**: A status pill above the list shows queued/downloading/completed states so you know when replays are ready
-- **Add to List**: Click on any match ID to add it to your local replay list for analysis
+- **Add to List**: Click on any match ID to add it to your local replay selection for analysis (useful if a replay already exists)

 #### Analysis
 - **Select Replays**: Choose one or more replays from your local list